Quiet cities in Eastern Europe for a relaxed weekend (cafés & bookshops)

-If you enjoy quiet destinations that work well for introverts, you might also like our Introvert’s Guide to Traveling Europe - it covers more places with that same slower rhythm.
+And if you're into quieter, slower destinations in general, check out the Introvert’s Guide to Traveling Europe - it covers more places with that same slower pace.

-Kraków, Poland: Best Literary Cafés, Bookshops, and Quiet Places to Stay
+Kraków, Poland: Cafés, Bookshops, and Corners You’ll Want to Stay In

 krakow